Arka161/CppInterviewPrepNotes/README.md

 # Disclaimer:

 **I do not claim to be a C++ expert**, and I am not suggesting that this repo is a comprehensive guide for any of the topics.
-They are intended to serve as a refresher, and I will of course assume the reader has a certain degree of familiairty with C++ basics.
+They are intended to serve as a refresher, and I will of course assume the reader has a certain degree of familiairty with the fundamenals of C++.
+Some of my code could be too C++11 inspired and might not be the most up to date (I started programming a lot in C++ when C++11 was just released), so please create an issue/PR and I'll look into it.

 # Motivation: